Physical properties of a generalized model of multilayer adsorption of dimers: Results and discussion

-The result of the fits is shown in Fig. \ref{fig:fractal_and_diffusin} as a solid line in each case.
-Table \ref{table:1} shows the values of the fitted asymptotic coefficients \( c=D(L \to \infty)\) valid for the thermodynamic limit, for each value of \(p_0\).
+The result of the fit is shown in Fig.\ \ref{fig:fractal_and_diffusin} using a solid line in each case.
+Table \ref{table:1} shows the values of the fitted asymptotic coefficients \( c=D_x(L \to \infty)\) valid in the thermodynamic limit, for each value of \(p_0\).

-One can note that \(D_w\) is close to the classical percolation \(D_w = 2.8784\) \cite{grassberger1999conductivity} for \(p_0\) small, just where \(D_f\) is more distant from the classical percolation, whose value is 91/48, which in turn approaches the \(D_f\) values from this paper for $p_0$ close to the unit.
-Curiously, Ben-Avraham and Havlin \cite{ben1982diffusion, ben2000diffusion} found \(D_w = 2.7 \pm 0.1\) for classical 2d percolation, close to our values \(D_w = 2.638\) for \(p_0=0.8\) and \(D_w = 2.649\) for \(p_0=1\).
+One may note that the asymptotic value of \(D_w(L\to\infty)\) closely matches its classical percolation value of \(D_w = 2.8784\) \cite{Grassberger1999} when \(p_0\) is close to 0, however, in this regime, \(D_f\) is more distant from its classical percolation value of 91/48 that is approached here in the limiting case of $p_0$ close to unity.
+Notably, Ben-Avraham and Havlin \cite{Ben-Avraham_1982,ben-avraham_2000} reported \(D_w = 2.7 \pm 0.1\) for classical 2D percolation, which is close to our obtained values for \(p_0>0.6\) (see Table \ref{table:1}).